-If available, this feature will alert you to vehicles located in the vehicle's side blind zone.
-When the system detects a vehicle in the side blind zone, the SBZA display will light up in the corresponding outside side mirror.
+If equipped, SBZA will detect vehicles in the next lane over in the vehicle's side blind zone area.
+When this happens, the SBZA display will light up in the corresponding outside side mirror and will flash if the turn signal is on.